geohyd/geoserver_tjs_ext/README.md

 - Fix the exception when click on previous page
 - Fix the exception on the DescribeJoinAbilities XML Post request
 - Rewrite/clear the bean for the POST request
+- Fix the use of deprecated functions in TJS and TJSDATA

 Other remarks :